-In the event that an individual alleged to be in breach of the Code is an employee of the County FA (including the CEO) the relevant disciplinary processes as set out in the employee's contract and the Association's Disciplinary Policy shall be followed in the first instance.

-In the event that an individual alleged to be in breach of the Code is a Participant (pursuant to the Rules as amended from time to time), the relevant disciplinary processes as set out in the Rules shall be followed in the first instance.
+If an individual alleged to be in breach of the Code is an employee of the County FA (including the CEO) the relevant disciplinary processes as set out in the employee's contract and the Association's Disciplinary Policy shall be followed in the first instance.
+If an individual alleged to be in breach of the Code is a Participant (pursuant to the Rules as amended from time to time), the relevant disciplinary processes as set out in the Rules shall be followed in the first instance.